 I also took the opportunity to attend to the every-so-slightly oval gun ports.
 They weren’t so bad that they needed to be replaced, but were noticeably out of round, so I grabbed this handy reamer tool by Ustar:

 This made short work of the problem, and made the gun ports at least acceptable:

 I also managed to join the spinner cone to its base plate:

 At this point, I could join the wings to the fuselage!

 And true to the test-fitting I did, the resultant gaps were only minor, and while I was happy enough with how the wings and fuselage came together, the small gaps at the wing roots revealed during the test-fitting required just a little bit of extra attention, so I stretched some kit sprue, and forced it into the those gaps with copious amounts of liquid cement:

 This is done not so much for gap-filling purposes, but to ensure that there’s sufficient plastic joining the wings to the fuselage in this important area, and this something that styrene does better than pretty much every other choice available to modellers.

 And this brings us to the end of Part 4!
 Wing root seams await, but we’re getting close to final assembly now.
-Stay tuned!
+Stay tuned for Part 5!